Master of Maritime Business Administration and Logistics (MBAA) and Juris Doctor (JDLW) Combined Degree Program

 On-Campus and Distance Education Degree Programs

-Non-Thesis Students: All MBAA non-thesis students’ advisory committees will consist of the departmental graduate advisor for the MBAA program or the department head for the Maritime Business Administration department.
+Non-Thesis Option Students: All MBAA non-thesis students’ advisory committees will consist of the departmental graduate advisor for the MBAA program or the department head for the Maritime Business Administration department.
 The departmental graduate advisor or the department head has the responsibility of approving the proposed degree plan for all non-thesis MBAA students.

-If the chair of the student’s advisory committee is unavailable for an extended time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper, and is registered for courses such as 684, 691, 692, or 693, the student may request, in writing, that the department head appoint an alternate advisory committee chair during the interim period.
+If the chair of the student’s advisory committee is unavailable for an extended period of time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper – and is registered for courses such as 684, 691, 692, or 693 – the Department Head or intercollegiate faculty Chair may appoint an alternate advisory committee chair during the interim period.

 Degree Plan